engity-com/bifroest/README.md

    sudo systemctl start bifroest.service
    ```

-## State
+## Status

-This project is currently still in the development phase.
-We do guarantee a stable application (file a bug once you finde one) but not an 100% stable configuration/command/API structure.
+This project is currently under development.
+The application is stable ([file a bug if you find one](https://github.com/engity-com/bifroest/issues/new/choose)), but the configuration/command/API structure needs improvement.

 ## Contributing

-**Engity's Bifröst** is an open source project by [Engity GmbH](https://engity.com).
-So if you want to make this project even better, you can contribute to this project on [Github](https://github.com/engity-com/bifroest) by [fork us](https://github.com/engity-com/bifroest/fork).
+**Engity's Bifröst** is an open source project of [Engity GmbH](https://engity.com).
+If you want to make this project even better, we invite you to contribute to this project on [Github](https://github.com/engity-com/bifroest) by [forking us](https://github.com/engity-com/bifroest/fork).

-If you commit code to this project, you have to accept that this code will be released under the [license](#license) of this project.
+If you contribute code to this project, please read our [Contributor License Agreement](CLA.md).

 ## License